Skip to content

 Part 2: Starting Your Career in Cosmetic Tattoo

-You’ve completed training, done hundreds of hours of practice on fake skins and models and now you are ready to start working on clients.
+You’ve completed training, done hundreds of hours of practice on fake skins and models and now you are ready to start your PMU career.
 Now what?

-Here are two solid options for a cosmetic tattoo artist, just starting out:
+Here are two solid options for a cosmetic tattoo artist, just starting out, and an option for those ready to grow:

 OPTION 1:

-To be successful as an independent contractor you will need to wear a lot of hats and be willing to work- a lot.
+To have a career in cosmetic tattoo as a successful independent you will need to wear a lot of hats and be willing to work- a lot.
 Whether you open your own small space, just big enough for you or rent space from a studio full of independent contractors, you still must run your business.
 We’ve seen artists working in tattoo shops, nail salons, hair salons and lash boutiques.

 10 Things you need to start your business: